-Susan Hlavacek joined the NSGA team full time in October of 2013.
-She currently manages the Events and Programs for the entire organization.
-This includes the competitions/sports of NSGA’s signature event the National Senior Games.
+Sue joined the NSGA team full time in October of 2013.
+She was brought on to manage the Events and Programs for the entire organization which included the competitions/sports of NSGA’s signature event the National Senior Games.

 Her career began with the NSGA as the Director of Sports for the 2013 National Senior Games Presented by Humana in Cleveland, where she worked directly with the local organizing committee (LOC) managing sports and competition staff.
 The Greater Cleveland Sports Commission, which served as the LOC backbone, had enjoyed her services in 2007 as part of the Cleveland organizing committee for the NCAA Women’s Basketball Final Four Championship.

 Prior to this, Sue was the Director of Athletics for 15 years at Notre Dame College in South Euclid, Ohio.
 During those years, the College began admitting men, and the number of athletic teams grew from four to 23.
 Hlavacek has directed efforts to engage in community partnerships, and student-athletes have thrived in an environment where service and a valuable education merge with intercollegiate competition in exemplifying the College’s mission.
 Additionally, Notre Dame became a consistent force on the field.
 Hlavacek’s tenure included two NAIA national wrestling championships and two National Duels Championships, and among various sports, nine conference championships and ten division titles.
 In 2008, Hlavacek shepherded Notre Dame College’s athletics programs into a new phase of its existence.
 By 2009, the College had an application with NCAA Division II approved and now in year three provisional status of the membership process.